siddhesh-gole/siddheshgole-product-portfolio/README.md

 ## About Me

 I am a results-oriented professional transitioning from Procurement Specialist to Product Management.
-With over 6 years of experience in streamlining operations, optimizing vendor relationships, and leading cross-functional initiatives, I bring a unique blend of operational execution and strategic insight to build better internal tools and B2B products.
+With over 6 years of experience in streamlining operations, optimizing vendor relationships and leading cross-functional initiatives, I bring a unique blend of operational execution and strategic insight to build better internal tools and B2B products.

 ---